s-shirayama/http-request-capture/README.md

 # Try it with example application

-Try request-catcher with [Wordpress](https://docs.docker.com/compose/wordpress/) on your local.
+Try http-request-capture with [Wordpress](https://docs.docker.com/compose/wordpress/) on your local.

 ## Set up wordpress containers
 ```bash